vitessio/website/content/en/docs/15.0/reference/features/connection-pools.md

 Flag: `--queryserver-enable-settings-pool`

 This vttablet flag enables pooling of connections with modified settings.
-This overcomes the issue described in [vtgate system settings](#vtgate-system-settings).
+This overcomes the issue described with the number of MySQL connections in [vtgate system settings](#vtgate-system-settings).
 Both of these should be enabled to keep the feature of modifying system settings without foregoing the benefits of connection pooling.